TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

   - mr.hat, for helping me find several bugs in the code.
   - PikaWarrior, for pointing out some oversights and helping clean up some of the config.
   - Xu Xiaolan, for putting up with me when it comes to Dawnlib stuff and helping with Dawnlib Compatibility.
+  - T-Rizzle, for their hours of work with the code, helping me fix bugs, introducing new events and more.

 </details>